By Alexis Adams, MSc, PAg

 Methods of Transmission

 Viruses can be seed-borne, mechanically transmitted, or passed on by insect vectors.
 Viruses are transmitted via seed when an infected plant sets seed that is either intentionally regrown the following year or comes up as a volunteer weed.
-Mechanical virus spread typically requires introduction to the plant through breaking of cell walls and is more common in crops that are pruned or topped such as tobacco or corn than in pulse crops.
-Viruses will not survive long in crop residue, thus mechanical spread by field implements is low.
+Mechanical virus spread typically requires entry into the plant by breaking cell walls and is more common in crops that are pruned or topped, such as tobacco or corn, than in pulse crops.
+Viruses will not survive long in crop residue; thus, mechanical spread by field implements is low.
 Insect vectors transmit pulse viruses from one plant to another through feeding.
 Vectors include aphids, whiteflies, leafhoppers, planthoppers, true bugs, thrips, and beetles.
-These insects can pick up the virus from an infected plant, weed, or volunteer in the same field, but may also carry disease from adjacent fields or from fields further away if the insect is carried on wind currents.
+These insects can pick up the virus from an infected plant, weed, or volunteer in the same field, but may also carry disease from adjacent fields or from fields farther away if the insect is carried by wind.

 Insect Vector Modes of Transmission